aza0092/Clean-Code-Notes/README.md

 - This side effect creates a **temporal coupling**.
 That is, *checkPassword* can only be called at certain times (in other words, when it is safe to initialize the session).
 If it is called out of order, session data may be inadvertently lost.
 Temporal couplings are confusing, especially when hidden as a side effect.

-If you must have a temporal coupling, you should make it clear in the name of the function.
+- If you must have a temporal coupling, you should make it clear in the name of the function.
 In this case we might rename the function `checkPasswordAndInitializeSession`

 ## Output Arguments
-Arguments are most naturally interpreted as inputs to a function.
-It's bad habit to take an argument that is actually an output rather than an input.
+- Arguments are most naturally interpreted as inputs to a function.
+It's bad habit to take an argument that is actually an **output** rather than an **input**

 ## Command Query Separation
 Functions should either do something or answer something, but not both.
 Either your